-Shaq hosts, Bird and Magic honored at NBA Awards show
+The Latest: Conley expects lots of players to switch teams

-SANTA MONICA, Calif.
-(AP) — The biggest names in pro basketball are gathering for the annual NBA Awards show.
+The biggest names in pro basketball are gathering for the annual NBA Awards show.

 Shaquille O’Neal presides over the festivities Monday night from Barker Hangar at the Santa Monica Airport.